Weyl laws for manifolds with hyperbolic cusps: Introduction

 \end{theorem}

-Again, for constant curvature surfaces, this is due to Selberg.
-Still for surfaces, but with variable curvature, M\"uller observed that the leading term in the counting function should be the same, and Parnovski gave a bound on the remainder of size $\mathcal{O}(T^{3/2 + \epsilon})$.
-In \cite{Bonthonneau-1}, I proved that actually, the remainder is $\mathcal{O}(T^{3/2})$.
-This result can be generalized to any dimension, as the missing ingredient was the estimate \eqref{eq:continuous-estimate-general-K} in higher dimension \begin{theorem} Let $M$ be a manifold with cusps of dimension $>2$.
+For constant curvature surfaces, this is due to Selberg \cite{Selberg-2} --- see equations (1.8) and (2.4) therein --- and the $\mathcal{O}$ in equations \eqref{eq:counting-out-strip-global}, \eqref{eq:counting-out-strip-local} can be replaced by $0$.
+Selberg pointed out that the estimate \eqref{eq:Mangoldt-estimate} is a generalization of the Riemann-Von Mangoldt formula.
+Still for surfaces, but without assumptions, M\"uller observed \cite{Muller-92} what the leading term in the counting function should be, but there was a gap in the proof.
+Parnovski closed the gap \cite[Corollary 1.1.a)]{Parnovski-95} and proved a bound on the remainder of size $\mathcal{O}(\lambda^{3/2 + \epsilon})$.
+The remainder is actually $\mathcal{O}(\lambda^{3/2})$ as was shown in \cite{Bonthonneau-1}.
+This result can be generalized to any dimension, as the missing ingredient was the estimate \eqref{eq:continuous-estimate-general-K} in higher dimension \begin{theorem} Let $M$ be a manifold with cusps of dimension $d+1>2$.
 Without further assumption,

 We also have the local estimate